 The intrauterine system (IUS) is a very effective method of contraception.
-It is also used to treat heavy periods (menorrhagia).
-It sits inside the womb (uterus).
-Once fitted, it works as a contraceptive for five years.
+There are two types of IUS available in the UK - Mirena® and Jaydess®.
+Mirena® may also used to treat heavy periods (menorrhagia).
+The IUS sits inside the womb (uterus).
+Once fitted, it works as a contraceptive for three (Jaydess®) or five (Mirena®) years.
 Most women who use an IUS have no problems with it.
 It is sometimes called a 'hormone coil' because in the 1960s some intrauterine contraceptives were coil-shaped.
-Mirena® is the name of the only IUS available in the UK.

 What is the intrauterine system (IUS)?

-Mirena® is the only IUS available in the UK, although others may become available in the future.
-It is T-shaped (the two side arms fold flat for insertion and fold up for removal) and about the length of a matchstick.
+There are two types of IUS available in the UK.
+They are called Mirena® and Jaydess®.
+They are T-shaped (the two side arms fold flat for insertion and fold up for removal) and about the length of a matchstick.
 The inside of the womb itself is only a little longer than a matchstick, so the IUS fits neatly inside.
 The IUS can be placed quite easily into a woman's womb by a trained doctor or nurse.

 How does the intrauterine system (IUS) work as a contraceptive?

 It works differently to the copper intrauterine contraceptive device (IUCD) because instead of copper it contains a progestogen hormone.
 The hormone thickens the mucus in the neck of the womb (cervix).
 This forms a plug which stops sperm getting through to the womb (uterus) to fertilise an egg.
 The hormone also makes the lining of your womb very much thinner.
 This makes it unlikely that a fertilised egg will be able to implant there.
 (Also, as a consequence, it makes your periods very much lighter - indeed they may disappear altogether.)
 In some women the IUS suppresses ovulation, so that it happens less often or not at all.
 However, this is usually not the case, even if your periods are absent when using the IUS.